hitoshi-watase/sercrod/docs/reference/directives/print.md

 - Structural directives such as `*if`, `*elseif`, `*else`, `*for`, `*each`, `*switch`, and `*let` are processed in `renderNode`.
   - They may clone or skip the element before `_renderElement` is called.
   - If a structural directive decides that the element should be skipped, `_renderElement` is never reached and `*print` never runs.
-- Only when none of the structural branches take over, Nablla calls `_renderElement(node, scope, parent)`.
+- Only when none of the structural branches take over, Sercrod calls `_renderElement(node, scope, parent)`.

 Inside `_renderElement`: